[Editor’s note: This article has been reposted with permission from AdWeek. View the original article here.]

 Assess audience overlap

 Compare CRM files to determine whether another company and specific audience segment provides strong overlap potential.
 This is the first step to determine how an overlap or underlap of common customers might benefit your partnerships.
 Sometimes finding out that there is little overlap between two companies’ first-party data can actually provide greater opportunity for new customer acquisition rather than additional customer retention use.
-Ensure you’re remaining privacy-conscious by tapping a trusted third-party partner to avoid exchanging PII data and sharing raw data files.
+Ensure you’re remaining privacy-conscious by tapping a trusted third-party partner to avoid exchanging directly identifiable personal data and sharing raw data files.

 Glean audience insights